ABOUT

 Bergen Flom

-Bergen is an artist and creative from Minneapolis living in NYC.
+Bergen is an artist and creative from Minneapolis currently living in SF.
 She recently graduated with a self-designed bachelor’s degree in Design & Social Entrepreneurship and minor in Gender Studies.
 Now, she works at ad agency, Carmichael Lynch, as a brand strategist.
 Bergen is passionate about representation in the media and empathetic community building.
 When she isn’t putting her heart and soul into her baby, TRASH MAG, she’s probably somewhere sniffing a sweet flower or taking a silly little walk for her mental health.

 Managing Editor